-- Dedicate a Tribal Engagement Coordinator or dedicate staff to update Tribal contact lists so that Tribes receive meeting invitations, project solicitations and up to date information that enables them to participate in the IRWM Program.
-In the SF Bay DACTI Tribal Contact List multiple staff and Tribal council persons are included whenever possible including the Tribal Environmental or Natural Resources Director, Tribal Administrator, Member(s) of the Tribal Council, and Tribal Historic Preservation Officers, or others as identified by the Tribe. - We recognize there is a cost associated with outreach and Tribal engagement, therefore the SF Bay CCC, Roundtable or Regions and the SF Bay TAC itself should recommend to the state that there be future IRWM funding and that it includes support for Tribal engagement funds specifically. - 3.
-Tribes expressed the importance for the IRWM Coordinating Committee to understand that Tribes have unique political designations as sovereign governments.
+- Declicate a Tribal Engagement Coordinator or dedicate staff to update Tribal contact lists so that Tribes receive meeting invitations, project solicitations and up to date information that enables them to participate in the IRWM Program.
+In the SF Bay DACTI Tribal Contact List multiple staff and Tribal council persons are included whenever possible including the Tribal Environmental or Natural Resources Director, Tribal Administrator, Member(s) of the Tribal Council, and Tribal Historic Preservation Officers, or others as identified by the Tribal. - We recognize there is a cost associated with outreach and Tribal engagement, therefore the SF Bay CCC, Roundtable or Regions and the SF Bay TAC itself should recommend to the state that there be future IRWM funding and that it includes support for Tribal engagement funds specifically. - Tribes expressed the importance for the IRWM Coordinating Committee to understand that Tribes have unique political designations as sovereign governments.
 Federal, state and local governments have constituencies and responsibilities to protect those interests.
 Tribes are Nations with governing bodies and therefore, have similar roles and responsibilities with the added challenge of maintaining cultural continuance of their People. - 4.
 Coordinating Committees should include language in their IRWM Plan and related scoring criteria to incentivize funding projects from Tribes, and encourage projects that support cultural beneficial uses, access to water and Traditional Ecological Knowledge.
 This can be in the scoring criteria for project selection and could be supported by intentionally involving Tribes as project partners. - Project proponents should be required to provide a letter of support from the Tribe(s) listed whenever they state that their project will benefit Tribes.
-This is especially important when a project proposal can receive increased project ranking if it benefits Tribes or DACs. - 6.
+This is especially important when a project proposal can receive increased project ranking if it benefits Tribes or DACs. - 5.
 Future IRWM rounds should provide incentives for interregional IRWM collaboration.
 In many cases, it would be beneficial to collaborate and share resources, and to work with adjacent IRWM funding regions to apply in both regions for overlapping projects.
-IRWM funding regions could choose to collaborate with neighboring IRWM funding regions to co-fund projects where the project footprint or benefit overlaps with other adjacent IRWM funding regions to result in broader watershed-wide solution-oriented projects.
+IRWM funding regions could choose to collaborate with neighboring IRWM funding regions to co-fund project footprint or benefit overlaps with other adjacent IRWM funding regions to result in broader watershed-wide solution criented projects. - Tribes recommend DACI program names be changed to DACTI to be more inclusive and respectful of the unique political status of California Tribes.
+Tribes continue to remind us at DACTI meetings that Tribes are governments and not stakeholders. - Tribes feel that Coordinating Committees can increase Tribal participation in IRWM by sending invitations/save-the-dates early by email from three weeks to one month at minimum, or secure dates for regularly scheduled meetings.
+Follow up to be sure that each Tribe has received such information.